masbicudo/oqueeh/css/condition-styles-to-screen-orientation.md

 #### `orientation` can be:

 - `portrait`: height greater than width
-- `landscape`: width greater then height
+- `landscape`: width greater than height